yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

 	"./fpscap.png| You can find the new options here"
   >}}

-From before even the [release of the texture cache rewrite](https://yuzu-emu.org/entry/yuzu-tcr/), a regression has existed that caused users' screenshots to save in the wrong directory.
+From before the [release of the texture cache rewrite](https://yuzu-emu.org/entry/yuzu-tcr/), a regression has existed that caused users' screenshots to save in the wrong directory.
 Turns out [a single directory separator was missing in the code,](https://github.com/yuzu-emu/yuzu/pull/6709).
 Now, screenshots will work correctly by either pressing the `Ctrl + P` hotkey, or via selecting the `Tools > Capture Screenshot…` menu option, and save in the selected folder.